tbsexton/minimal-mistakes/_posts/2016-04-04-hashstream_tutorial.md

 ---
-layout: "post"
 title: "HashStream: Tutorial"
 date: 2016-04-04
-published: false
+published: true
 ---

-# HashStream: Tutorial
+_UNDER CONSTRUCTION_
+For a speed-coding competition a while back, I wrote a pure python module for analyzing hashtag graphs from raw Twitter stream data.
+To follow along, clone the [associated repo](https://github.com/tbsexton/HashStream).
+You'll need a python installation with a few standard dependencies.

+## Quick and Dirty Tweet Networks

 To start, let's import some packages to help us.
-If you haven't read `README.md`, you should go do that now.
+If you haven't read the repo's `README.md`, you should go do that now.
 I **highly** recommend Continuum Analytics **Anaconda** distribution of python, and the `conda` architecture for finding/installing co-dependent packages.
 Go explore!

 ```python